marcelofeitoza/solana-fellowship/exercise-01/README.md

-# Solana CLI Wallet
+# Solana CLI Wallet (`scw`) - Exercise 01

 ## Overview

-This CLI wallet application for Solana blockchain allows users to create new wallets, request airdrops, transfer SOL to other wallets, and check balances.
+This CLI application is designed to interact with the Solana blockchain.
+It supports functionalities like creating wallets, requesting airdrops, transferring SOL between wallets, and querying account balances.

 ## Prerequisites